All Episodes

 I think people are very fascinated by narcissism.

-How does it uh manifest itself?
+How does it manifest itself?

-You know, one of the basic tenets of virtually all uh traditional religions is an abhorrence of narcissism.
+You know, one of the basic tenets of virtually all traditional religions is an abhorrence of narcissism.

-Thinks that you know things revolve around oneself and uh totally involved, engaged with oneself.
+That is, you know, the idea that one is egotistic, prideful, thinks that, you know, things revolve around oneself and totally involved, engaged with oneself.

-And you know, Christopher Lash wrote about this back in the 70s that we've become a culture of narcissism.
+And, you know, Christopher Lash wrote about this back in the 70s, that we've become a culture of narcissism.

 I don't think there's any question about it.